+Do you want to perform in the 2017 summer festival?
 Join us as we take you step by step through the process of how to apply for the summer festival events.
 We’ll discuss the upcoming calls to artists to participate as performers, workshop facilitators and flash mob choreographers.
 The tips we’ll share can be used in any festival or grant application, so come out and learn how to share your artistic works with the world!

 When: Saturday March 25, 3-5pm Where: London Fringe Playground, 207 King Street Cost: FREE!

 The London Dance Festival is inviting all dance artists, whether amateur, emerging or established to participate and perform in the 2017 festival.
 The festival will take place in various locations in downtown London from June 30 to July 2.
 Learn more about the festival at londondancefestival.ca

 This year the London Dance Festival is seeking a variety of submissions from performers, choreographers and workshop facilitators.
 Preference is given to London and area artists, but we welcome submissions from across Canada.
 Movement and music content must be appropriate for a family audience.

 2017 Summer Submission Opportunities (see details on next page):